 IPF-style, steel powerlifting plates are machine calibrated to very tight weight tolerances; typically to within about 10 grams of stated weight.
 They have a precise 50 mm opening, a much slimmer profile than basic cast iron plates, and they are painted according to the IPF coloring scheme.
 Most calibrated plates on the market are in kilograms, but Rogue Fitness was kind enough to offer these in pounds as well.

 Pricing for calibrated, certified plates is obviously going to be more than what you’d pay for non-calibrated, machined plates.
 Needless to say it’s a whole lot more than what you’d pay for simple cast iron.
 Don’t expect much in the way of savings for buying sets unless you buy massive sets (400 kg or more.)
-Rogue has the best prices by far, and they also utilize the calibration plugs for increased accuracy; making them a clear winner in this category.
+Vulcan and Strongarm Sport have the best prices, and they both utilize the calibration plugs for increased accuracy.

 Price Comparisons (25 kilogram pair)